xoseperez/basicstation-docker/README.md

 ### Hardware

-As long as the host can run docker containers, the Basics™ Station service can run on:
+As long as the host can run docker containers, the Basics™ Station for Docker service can run on:

 * AMD64: most PCs out there
 * ARMv8: Raspberry Pi 3/4/5, 400, Compute Module 3/4, Zero 2 W,...